TomerTTB/Event-Validation-Tool/README.md

 **EventComparisonTool** is a web application designed to compare events between a predefined list and those retrieved from MixPanel.
 The tool helps ensure that the events match, flagging discrepancies for review.
 The application provides detailed feedback based on the comparison, displaying results in a user-friendly table with color-coded rows for quick analysis.

 ### Key Features:
-- **Comparison of Events:** The tool compares predefined events with those retrieved from MixPanel and categorizes them into Pass, Pass with Warning, Fail, and Extra.
+- **Comparison of Events:** The tool compares predefined events with those retrieved from MixPanel and categorizes them into Pass, Pass with Count > 1, Fail, and Extra.
 - **User Interface:** The comparison results are displayed in a table, with color-coded rows indicating the status of each event.
 - **Mock Server Integration:** The application can simulate server responses using a MockServer running on Postman.
 - **Response Visualization:** After the comparison, the user can click a button to view the original mock server response in a new tab.